The 8 best customer retention examples in eCommerce

 Yankee Candle: Implement a subscription experience

-Subscriptions are one of the best examples of customer retention because retention is built into its business model.
+Subscriptions are one of the best customer retention programs examples because retention is built into its business model.
 Subscription eCommerce businesses ship customers a consumable product each month in exchange for a recurring fee.

 The two main consumer benefits of implementing a subscription experience are convenience and cost savings.